 Inserting a condition to display news items having the selected relevance

-The condition selects newsitem elements that have a metainfo/relevance element with a value that is the same as that in the /presswatch/selection/byrelevance element.
+The condition selects newsitem elements that have a metainfo/relevance element with a value that is the same as that selected by the user (and passed to the /presswatch/selection/byrelevance element).
 Insert the condition as follows:

 1.Select the contents of the newsitem part of the design which is to be contained inside the condition (highlighted in the screenshot below).